Founding Artistic Director

 Producing Artistic Director

 was founder and Artistic/Executive Director of Two Muses Theatre, a nonprofit, professional theatre in West Bloomfield.
 There she performed in and directed many plays and musicals each year and did the work of technical director, publicist, sound designer, webmaster, and graphic designer for every production.
 Diane was a professor at University of Detroit Mercy and Oakland Community College, where she originated and designed the Theatre degree program.
 She has a Ph.D. in Theatre from Wayne State University and a Bachelor of Music and Master of Arts in Theatre from the University of Michigan.
 She previously taught high school drama and music in the public school system (Ypsilanti and Ann Arbor) for 20 years.
-Diane has additionally produced and directed shows for professional theatre companies including Breathe Art Theatre Company in Detroit, Opus Mime in Ann Arbor, Jewish Ensemble Theatre in West Bloomfield, Tipping Point Theatre in Northville, and Heartlande Theatre Company in Detroit.
+Diane has additionally produced and directed shows for professional theatre companies including Breathe Art Theatre Company in Detroit, Opus Mime in Ann Arbor, Jewish Ensemble Theatre in West Bloomfield, Tipping Point Theatre in Northville, Open Book Theatre, The Ringwald and Heartlande Theatre Company in Detroit.
 Diane is an award-winning actor and member of Actors’ Equity Association and the American Guild of Musical Artists and has performed at many professional theatres in southeast Michigan, including the Fisher Theatre, Meadow Brook Theatre, Masonic Temple, Michigan Opera Theatre, Detroit's Gem Theatre, Purple Rose Theatre, Tipping Point Theatre, Encore Musical Theatre, Croswell Opera House, and Cherry County Playhouse.
 She was awarded a Wilde Award for her portrayal of Professor Vivian Bearing in Wit, a Rogue Critic's Award for her work as Mama in 'night, Mother, both with Breathe Art Theatre Project, and an Ann Arbor News Award for her work as Agnes in I Do!
 I Do! at Kerrytown Concert House.
 Other favorite roles include Diana in Next to Normal, Margaret in The Light in the Piazza, Amanda in The Glass Menagerie and Veronica in God of Carnage.
 Diane also has performed leading roles in several independent films, television and radio commercials, and industrial films.
 She played Miss Caroline in the feature film, War Flowers with Christina Ricci and Tom Berenger, Pam in the feature film, She Lights Up Well with Tsai Chin (The Joy Luck Club) and was featured in Heartlock.
 Also a singer and voice teacher, Diane has served as a district and state-wide vocal adjudicator for Michigan School Vocal Association and was Editor in Chief and monthly columnist for three years for VocalEase Magazine, a national publication for choral educators.
 At Theatre NOVA, she directed Clutter and Kill Move Paradise.
-Theatre NOVA audiences saw her play Olympe de Gouges in The Revolutionists (Wilde Award Best Production), Zelda in The How and the Why (Wilde Award Best Actress), and Penelope Easter in The Totalitarians.
-In our upcoming season, Diane will perform in Admissions and will direct and perform in Follies in Concert.
+Theatre NOVA audiences saw her play Olympe de Gouges in The Revolutionists (Wilde Award Best Production), Zelda in The How and the Why (Wilde Award Best Actress), Penelope Easter in The Totalitarians, Sherri in Admissions and Phyllis in Follies in Concert.

 Producing Artistic Director